A fully adaptive explicit stabilized integrator for advection-diffusion-reaction problems: Numerical experiments

 In Figure \ref{fig:pe}, we plot the Peclet number of equation \eqref{eq:burgers} as a function of time. we see that it is variable and of quite large magnitude.

 Figure \ref{fig:sol} shows the solution $u(x,t)$ of equation \eqref{eq:burgers} obtained using ARKC method \eqref{eq:ARKC} at different time moments.

-In Figure \ref{fig:costburgers}, we compare the number of functions evaluations needed to obtain a given accuracy for the solution of the Burgers equation \eqref{eq:burgers} using 3 different numerical methods: ARKC, PRKC, and PIROCK.
+In Figure \ref{fig:costburgers}, we compare the number of functions evaluations needed to obtain a given accuracy for the solution of the Burgers equation \eqref{eq:burgers} using 3 different numerical methods: ARKC, {IMPRKC}, and PIROCK.
 The results are obtained for $tol=10^{-r},\, r=1,\dots,6$.
-The advantage of our scheme ARKC \eqref{eq:ARKC} is very clear.
-For PRKC, we get very close results for any value of $tol$ because of the very high $P_e$ which oblige the method to severely restrict the time step in order to stay stable.
+The advantage of our scheme ARKC \eqref{eq:ARKC} is very clear. {For IMPRKC, the number of $F_D$ evaluations is reasonable, while that of $F_A$ evaluations is very large compared to ARKC and PIROCK}.
 For PIROCK, the fixed damping increases the number of steps and of functions evaluations with respect to ARKC.
 The flexibility of ARKC gives it remarkable advantage over the other schemes.
-We can also see that even when the number of $F_D$ evaluations for ARKC is close to that of the other two schemes, the number of evaluations of $F_A$ containing the nonlinear advection and reaction terms stays much lower, that is because of the low number of time steps needed (The number of evaluations of $F_A$ is independent of the stage number for the 3 schemes).
+We can also see that even when the number of $F_D$ evaluations for ARKC is close to that of the other two schemes, the number of evaluations of $F_A$ containing the nonlinear advection and reaction terms stays much lower, that is because of the low number of time steps needed.